still-forest/biomejs-config/README.md

 This is my personal [biome](https://biomejs.dev) configuration.
-It's currently based on the 2.0 beta, as I've experienced a number of issues with recent stable 1.9.x release in multi-root workplaces.
+It's currently based on the [2.0.0 beta](https://biomejs.dev/blog/biome-v2-0-beta/), as I've experienced a number of issues with recent stable 1.9.x release in multi-root workplaces.
 2.0.0-beta1 seems to resolve these.

 ### Key features